 LSH: What was your team part in this activity?
 Did you share tasks?
 Did you change the mindset of your team?

 MS: My team had a significant part.
 We shared tasks, and everybody participated so that the analytics work could be integrated into our ongoing work.
 We matched the analytics tasks to everybody’s strengths and responsibilities.
-This way we could balance between our everyday duties and the People analytics projects.
+This way we could balance our everyday duties and the People analytics projects.
 In our mentoring sessions, but also between sessions, each of us could comfortably ask any question, raise ideas, and make a mistake.
 Thanks to the openness that was created within the team, everybody felt that we were able to cope with the challenge.
 In fact, my team members responded enthusiastically to the new opportunities to learn and develop ourselves to business acumen and communication with the management.

 Analytics in SMBs